robinali34/blog_algorithms/_posts/2025-11-16-np-hard-intro-sat.md

 ### 2-SAT Special Case

+**2-SAT is NOT NP-complete** - it's in P (polynomial-time solvable)!

 **Algorithm:** Build implication graph, check for strongly connected components
 - **Time Complexity:** O(n + m) using Kosaraju's or Tarjan's algorithm
 - **Space Complexity:** O(n + m)
 - **Why Polynomial:** 2-SAT has special structure that allows polynomial-time solution
+- **Key Method:**
+  1. Create implication graph: For clause (a ∨ b), add edges (¬a → b) and (¬b → a)
+  2. Find strongly connected components (SCCs)
+  3. Check if any variable and its negation are in the same SCC
+  4. If no conflict, formula is satisfiable; otherwise unsatisfiable

+**Why 2-SAT is easier:** With only 2 literals per clause, the constraint structure is simpler and can be modeled as a graph problem solvable in polynomial time.

 ### Verification Complexity